Getting to know your soil is a world-building practice.

-We offer hands-on, certificate-granting soil courses, as well community engagement and consulting services for individuals, organizations, and communities working on projects of all scales.
+We offer hands-on, certificate-granting soil courses, as well as community engagement and consulting services for individuals, organizations, and communities working on projects of all scales.

 Virtual two part course on the physical and biological basics of soils with a focus on community learning context